ctstephens/GRC-LAB-ISO-27001-2022/README.md

 _________________________

 ### ANALYSIS
-Compliance Audit and Risk assesment carried out from the Interview and compiled into the NIST SP 800-53 Rev5 Contols Excel Spreadsheet for Least Priviledge Controls.
+Compliance Audit and Risk assesment carried out from the Interview and compiled into the ISO 27001:2022 Controls Excel Spreadsheet for Physical Controls.